ThanhThien-dev/BEES-FrontEnd-Challenge/README.md

 - Delete User: Users can delete a user by clicking the "Delete" button, with a confirmation prompt to prevent accidental deletions.

 - Dark Mode Toggle: A custom toggle switch (built with Styled-Components) allows users to switch between light and dark modes.
-The state is managed globally using Redux Toolkit and persists across page reloads via localStorage.
   Responsive Design: The app is fully responsive, with Tailwind CSS ensuring the layout adapts to different screen sizes (e.g., mobile, tablet, desktop).

 - Error Handling: Displays a loading spinner while fetching data and shows an error message with a "Reload" button if the API request fails.